 Founder, Tory Burch Foundation

-Chairman, CEO, Designer, Tory Burch
+Executive Chairman, Chief Creative Officer, Tory Burch

 The Foundation’s logo, a sunflower, is based on a pendant Tory’s father had made for her mother and then passed down to her.
 It is inscribed with the French saying: “Je t’aime un peu, beaucoup, passionnément,” which loosely translates as, “I love you a little, a lot, passionately.”